samanthavholmes/RestaurantOverflow/README.md

-# MovieOverflow
+# RestaurantOverflow
-A stack overflow clone for movies.
+A stack overflow clone for restaurants.
 React/Rails